 Should I Say No to the Dress? – Keep in mind that sheath silhouettes accentuate extra inches around the hips and waist, especially when created with charmeuse, so if you don’t want to accentuate that area, say no to this dress!

-Should I Say Yes to the Dress? – If you want to accentuate your curves and show off your figure, or if you want to create the illusion of curves – ideal for hourglass figure or petite!
+Should I Say Yes to the Dress? – If you want to accentuate your curves and show off your figure, or if you want to create the illusion of curves – ideal for an hourglass or petite figure!

 Should I Say No to the Dress? – If you’re concerned about mobility and breaking out those dance moves, maybe choose a different fit.

-Think light and flowy, giving a ethereal feel perfect for a beach or destination wedding.
-These style skirts are usually flat against the stomach or gathered at the waist, flowing down gently into more gathered fabric at the bottom of the skirt.
+Think light and flowy, giving an ethereal feel perfect for a beach or destination wedding.
+These style skirts are usually flat against the stomach or gathered at the waist, flowing down gently into the more-gathered fabric at the bottom of the skirt.
 This silhouette is most commonly paired with a lace bodice and V-neckline.

 Should I Say Yes to the Dress?
 This style dress is perfect for nearly every body type, cinching in at the waist and flowing over your curves.

 Should I Say No to the Dress?
 If you are planning a more formal wedding we’d suggest and A-line or ball gown silhouette.
 If you want to show off your curves more, we’d suggest going with a fit-and-flare or sheath style gown.

 The A-Line fit has a subtle and classic silhouette that flatters any bride.
 A fitted bodice that highlights your narrowest points, then gradually flares into a more structured skirt.
 The dress resembles the letter ‘A’, hence where it gets its name.